optimizely/oevents/README.md

 # oevents
-A CLI for accessing exported Optimizely's Enriched Events Export.
+`oevents` is a command line interface (CLI) tool for loading exported Optimizely's Enriched Events Export.

 Optimizely [Enriched Events Export](https://docs.developers.optimizely.com/optimizely-data/docs/enriched-events-export) gives you secure access to your Optimizely event data so you can analyze your experiment results with greater flexibility.
 The export includes a useful combination of events attributes: